manwar/docker-guide/README.md

         depends_on:
           - "mongodb"

-Go to the browser in `Mongo Express` application. create a database and inside create a collection.
+Open the `Mongo Express` application in the brower: `http://localhost:8081`.

+Then create a database `my-db` and inside the database, create a collection `my-collection`.

 You should check the log showing all activities.